ShawnHan1993/simple-echo-server/README.md

 # simple-echo-server

-A simple echo server write in C by using difference Linux system call for listening file descriptors
+A simple echo server write in C by using difference Linux system call for listening file descriptors.

+Basically, this is a server that echoes everthing the client transmitted, while printing it out in the server's stdout.
+It's a very simple demonstration of how to implement a HIGH PERFORMANCE web server from the scratch.

 ## basic.c